-I have known Ms. Blauer for more than two years and have been mentoring her and helping her prepare for full accreditation for the past six months.
 Ms. Blauer has attended numerous trainings in immigration law, which are detailed in her resume.
 She has accompanied me to the immigration court in our city on a regular basis to observe proceedings, including master calendar hearings and individual case hearings.
 Under my supervision, she has also gained significant experience in legal research, writing, and preparing clients for court hearings.
 Her writing experience includes preparing pleadings, declarations, and motions for court cases.
-I have personally observed Ms.

-Blauer's attention to detail and have reviewed thorough, quality declarations that she has prepared for clients.
+I have personally observed Ms. Blauer's attention to detail and have reviewed thorough, quality declarations that she has prepared for clients.
 She has a keen ability to hone in on relevant facts and identify potential legal issues.
 She is able to communicate in a persuasive and effective manner, both verbally and in writing.

-I believe Ms. Blauer has the character and fitness to represent clients.
 She is an excellent immigration worker and is well-respected in the community.
 I believe she has the necessary training and experience to warrant full accreditation from the Department of Justice.
 There is a great need for quality legal services in our local area, especially representation before the Immigration Court, due the large population of immigrants and the shortage of immigration legal service providers.
 Ms. Blauer's full accreditation with World Relief will allow the organization to help meet that need.